junfeisu/sjfScroll/README.md

         import sjfScroll from 'http://7xrp7o.com1.z0.glb.clouddn.com/sjfScroll.js'
         sjfScroll.initScroll()

-  3. add the entrance for sjf-scroll.
+  3. Add the entrance of the sjf-scroll.

         <div sjf-scroll max-height="150"></div>

-    * The sjfScroll.js is to search the element with the attribute of 'sjf-scroll' and rewrite the dom to realize the feature
+    * The sjfScroll.js is to search the element with the attribute of 'sjf-scroll'.
+And rewriting the dom structure to realize the function

-    * The attribute `max-height` is to set beyond sjf-scroll range shows that the minimum value of the scroll bar.
+    * The attribute `max-height` is set to show the scroll bar when sjf-scroll content's height beyond it.

-    * And the default value is 150 and the value you set best to greater than or equal to 150
+    * The default value of attribute `max-height` is 150 and the value you set best to greater than or equal to 150

 ## options
-The sjf-scroll support a options for user to set
+The sjf-scroll supports options for users to set

     {
       delay: 1000, // default value
       gradient: 10 // default value
     }

-  * the option `delay` is to set the time suspended on the sjf-scroll before execution (鼠标停留在sjf-scroll多久才会执行滚轮事件或者键盘事件)
+  * The option `delay` is to set the time the mouse is suspended in the sjf-scroll before executing other events (鼠标停留在sjf-scroll多久才会执行滚轮事件或者键盘事件)

-  * the option `gradient` is to set the unit of progress for wheel or keydown events (滚一下滚动10px或者上翻10px)
+  * The option `gradient` is to set the unit of progress for wheel or keydown events (滚一下滚动10px或者上翻10px)

-and now you can use sjf-scroll in your project easliy
+And now you can use sjf-scroll in your project easily

 For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).